 Degas and the Little Dancer by Laurence Anholt is the story behind Edgar Degas’s Little Dancer sculpture.
 This book resonated with me because I already know and love the sculpture.
 While living in St.Louis I would often walk to the art museum and visit her.
-The book would be perfect to pair with a lesson about the art work, after a visit to see it ( there are many bronze copies of the original wax sculpture around the globe) or for other children who can make the connection but my kids were not nearly as engaged with the book as they could have been with more personal history.
+The book would be perfect to pair with a lesson about the art work, after a visit to see it ( there are many bronze copies of the original wax sculpture around the globe) or for other children who can make the connection.
+My kids were not nearly as engaged with the book as they could have been with more personal history.
 I loved it though.

-Ballerino Nate by Kimberly Brubaker Bradley is on my must buy list.
-I don”™t say that often, especially with such a great public library, but this book is wonderful.
+Ballerino Nate by Kimberly Brubaker Bradley is on my must-buy list.
+I don’t say that often, especially with such a great public library, but this book is wonderful.
 Nate is a little boy who after seeing a ballet school production with his class at school, decides he too wants to take ballet.
-Of course his older brother has something to say, and say and say but Nate is pretty confident with the help of his parents, that boys can take ballet.
-I love that Nate wants to dance but he hates the idea that he might have to wear pink, clearly pink is not a good thing to him, he just wants to dance.
+Of course, his older brother has something to say, and say and say.
+Nate is pretty confident with the help of his parents, that boys can take ballet.
+I love that Nate wants to dance but he hates the idea that he might have to wear pink.
+Clearly pink is not a good thing to him, he just wants to dance.

 Tallulah’s Tutu by Marilyn Singer is one of many Tallulah ballet books.
-I love these books and my daughter will grab them and sit through about 3/4 , they are just too long for her right now.
-This is the first book in this series and I can recommend every one.
+I love these books and my daughter will grab them and sit through about 3/4.
+They are just too long for her right now.
+This is the first book in this series and I can recommend all of them.
 The story is about Tallulah who is eager to be a ballerina, mostly because she really wants to wear a tutu.
 Who can blame her?
 Tutus are rad.
-She heads off to ballet class and is sure that the tutu is on it’s way.
-For whatever reason she thinks that a tutu is given to dancers for a great performance in class like a medal.
+She heads off to ballet class and is sure that the tutu is on its way.
+For whatever reason, she thinks that a tutu is given to dancers for a great performance in class like a medal.
 She tries so hard but when the tutu never arrives she decides that ballet isn’t worth her time.

 Ballerina! by Peter Sis is a simple and wonderful book about a little dancer’s fanciful visions of herself as a wonderful ballerina in various costumes.
-The costumes all come from famous ballets but young readers will just see a dancer playing dress up.
-My daughter loved the book and it’s simple illustrations.
+The costumes all come from famous ballets but young readers will just see a dancer playing dress-up.
+My daughter loved the book and its simple illustrations.